Strike action: United States

-The Railway Labor Act bans strikes by United States airline and railroad employees except in narrowly defined circumstances.
 The National Labor Relations Act generally permits strikes, but provides a mechanism to enjoin from striking workers in industries in which a strike would create a national emergency.
 As of 2021, the federal government most recently invoked these statutory provisions to obtain an injunction requiring the International Longshore and Warehouse Union to return to work in 2002 after having been locked out by the employer group, the Pacific Maritime Association.

 Some jurisdictions prohibit all strikes by public employees, under laws such as the "Taylor Law" in New York.
 Other jurisdictions impose strike bans only on certain categories of workers, particularly those regarded as critical to society: police, teachers and firefighters are among the groups commonly barred from striking in these jurisdictions.
-Some states, such as New Jersey, Michigan, Iowa or Florida, do not allow teachers in public schools to strike.
-Workers have sometimes circumvented these restrictions by falsely claiming inability to work due to illness – this is sometimes called a "sickout" or "blue flu", the latter receiving its name from the uniforms worn by police officers, who are traditionally prohibited from striking.
-The term "red flu" has sometimes been used to describe this action when undertaken by firefighters.
+Some states, such as New Jersey, Michigan, Iowa and Florida, do not allow teachers in public schools to strike.
+Workers have sometimes circumvented these restrictions by falsely claiming inability to work due to illness–this is sometimes called a "sickout", "blue flu" when employed by police officers, or "red flu" when employed by firefighters.

+The Railway Labor Act bans strikes by United States airline and railroad employees, except in narrowly defined circumstances.
 Under federal law, federal employees who participate in a strike, or who assert the right to strike against the US government, are barred from retaining their employment.

 Often, specific regulations on strike actions exist for employees in prisons.
-The Code of Federal Regulations declares "encouraging others to refuse to work, or to participate in a work stoppage" by prisoners to be a "High Severity Level Prohibited Act" and authorizes solitary confinement for periods of up to a year for each violation.
+The Code of Federal Regulations declares "encouraging others to refuse to work, or to participate in a work stoppage" by prisoners to be a "High Severity Level Prohibited Act", and authorizes solitary confinement for periods of up to a year for each violation.
 The California Code of Regulations states that "[p]articipation in a strike or work stoppage", "[r]efusal to perform work or participate in a program as ordered or assigned", and "[r]ecurring failure to meet work or program expectations within the inmate's abilities when lesser disciplinary methods failed to correct the misconduct" by prisoners is "serious misconduct" under §3315(a)(3)(L), leading to gang affiliation under CCR §3000.

-Postal workers involved in 1978 wildcat strikes in Jersey City, Kearny, New Jersey, San Francisco, and Washington, D.C. were fired under the presidency of Jimmy Carter, and President Ronald Reagan fired air traffic controllers and the PATCO union after the air traffic controllers' strike of 1981.
+Postal workers involved in 1978 wildcat strikes in Jersey City, Kearny, New Jersey, San Francisco, and Washington, D.C. were fired under the presidency of Jimmy Carter, and President Ronald Reagan fired air traffic controllers and the PATCO union after the air traffic controllers’ strike of 1981.

 The West Virginia teacher's strike in 2018 inspired teachers in other states, including Oklahoma, Colorado, and Arizona, to take similar action.